NERSC/spack-infrastructure/docs/spack_training.rst

         awk   elf       fuse   glx     ipp    lapack   luajit          mpe  onedal        pbs     rpc        szip  uuid    ziglang blas  fftw-api  gl     golang  java   libllvm  mariadb-client  mpi  opencl        pil     scalapack  tbb   xxd

-For instance, if you want to see all MPI providers you can run the following.
-Note that `cray-mpich` is in the list
+For instance, if you want to see all the MPI providers you can run the following.
+Note that ``cray-mpich`` is in the list.

+..
+COMMENT: when talking about code I suggest using `` `` -- I may have missed some of these before.

 .. code-block:: console